Close mobile close

 p.
 Williams syndrome

 q.
-Rare diseases https://rarediseases.org/for-patients-and- families/information-resources/rare-disease-information/
+Rare diseases https://rarediseases.org/rare-diseases/

 r.
 Anaphylaxis